refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 We have built-in router integrations for the following packages:

-- React Router V6
+- React Router v6
-- NextJS
+- Next.js
 - Remix
-- Expo Router (Community Package)
+- Expo Router (React Native)

 > See the [Routing](/docs/guides-concepts/routing/) guide for more information.